 Smartphones do have a few limitations to be aware of.
 They are not super robust and so should not be dropped.
 Glare is an issue.
 It’s easier to read the map when in shade.
 They can get too hot if they are horizontal in direct sun.
 This is an issue in the high 20s and over.
 To protect themselves they simply turn off.
 That’s when you need to keep it in your back pocket rather than in the top of a handlebar bag or other horizontal mounting such as Quad Lock.

 An App on Your Smartphone

 Just go to one of these sites and download the app.
 You only need to do it once.

 For android phones go to Open Street Map (here its free and you need to register).

-For iphones go to Motionx ($3. you buy the app through itunes)
+For iphones go to Motionx ($3.
+You can buy the app through iTunes)

 For either iOS or android Gaia GPS ($22. great for off-road)